dmh2000/gh-cobra/README.md

 A simple exercise using GitHub Cobra CLI to create an app that accesses the GitHub REST and GraphQl API's.
 It also gives help on basic Bash utilities.

+You will need a Fine Grained Personal Access Token from Github for this to work.
+Login to Github, go to Developer Settings and request an access token.
+Copy it immediately and export it to an environment variable named GITHUB_TOKEN.

 Note : I use GitHub Copilot in Visual Studio Code, which made it much easier and quicker to get working.
 Especially working with the GitHub GraphQL API

 ## Commands